27-Year-Old Linebacker – Houston Texans

 Sio Moore Contract Information:

-Moore signed a four-year contract with the Raiders in June of 2013.
+Signed a contract with the Texans in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Sio Moore – simply subscribe now.